 Awards / Honors

-2017 Winner of the competition "Digital Cultural Mediation" of the Cultural Department of the Canton of Bern
+2017 Winner of the competition "Kultur.Digital", Canton of Bern

-1991 New York Studio Grant, Artist in Residence, Scholarship of the City of Bern, Switzerland
+1991 New York Studio Grant by the City of Bern

 Education and Training

 Frantiček Klossner trained as an artist at the F+F School of Art and Design in Zurich (1985–1989), among whose teachers were the artists Hansjörg Mattmüller, Hermann Bohmert, Norbert Klassen, Vollrad Kutscher, Valie Export, Peter Weibel, and the philosopher Gerhard J. Lischka, and among whose guest lecturers were Jean Baudrillard, Paul Virilio, and Vilém Flusser.
 On graduating, he won a City of Bern art scholarship, thanks to which he was able to move into a studio in the East Village in New York City and there focus on video art, performance, and installations.
-He won a scholarship to the Istituto Svizzero in Rome in 1995 and after two years at that institution decided to settle in Rome, where he remained active as an artist until 2000.
+In 1995 he became a member of the Swiss Institute in Rome.
+After the two-year studio stay at the Institute, he settled in the eternal city, where he remained until 2000.
 On returning to Switzerland, he headed the exhibition project Identité mobile at the Murten arteplage of the Swiss National Exhibition, Expo.02.